ebpro/docker-sonarqube/README.md

 # SonarQube

 ## Install
-Clone this repository.
+Clone this repository and run :
-Copy the asset version 1.6.0 from https://github.com/mc1arke/sonarqube-community-branch-plugin/releases in the current directory.

 ```console
 docker-compose up -d
 ```

+Read the docker-compose.yml for details.

-Browse http://localhost:9000 with admin/admin
+Browse http://localhost:9000 with admin/admin (need to be changed at first run).

 Generate a security token : http://localhost:9000/account/security/